 - 2.1.
-Strengthen partnerships and participation with business organizations in Bastrop County, including the Bastrop Chamber of Commerce, the Bastrop EDC, the Elgin Chamber of Commerce, the Elgin EDC, and the Smithville Area Chamber of Commerce. - 2.2.
-Continue to work with Bastrop County stakeholders to strengthen its workforce initiatives and expand initiatives, as appropriate, to other school districts and communities in the county to enhance connections between the talent pipeline and Bastrop County employers. - 2.3.
+Strengthen partnerships and participation with business organizations in Bastrop County, including the Bastrop Chamber of Commerce, the Bastrop Economic Development Corporation (EDC), the Elgin Chamber of Commerce, the Elgin Economic Development Corporation (EDC), and the Smithville Area Chamber of Commerce. - 2.2.
+Continue to work with the Bastrop EDC to strengthen its workforce initiatives and expand initiatives, as appropriate, to other school districts and communities in the County to enhance connections between the talent pipeline and Bastrop County employers. - 2.3.
 Distribute Bastrop County's workforce profile and make presentations on labor market conditions and trends in Bastrop County to the above partners and other essential stakeholders, such as school districts and interested community organizations.

+TARGET INDUSTRIES

-TARGET INDUSTRIES (BASTROP EDC)
+(BASTROP EDC)